Monadical-SAS/redux-time/README.md

 **React Optimization**

-Step one is to make sure you've taken care of all the low-hanging-fruit react optimization.
+Step one is to make sure you've taken care of all the low-hanging-fruit react optimization in the articles above.

 **Redux Optimization**